 In a chance conversation in 2003, Rob confirmed at BIT5 Brighton in 2003 that the game was finished.
 He told GTW that the company went down, just as Rob finished the game.
 Sadly, Rob came out of it with no money.

 And what was it *REALLY* like as a game?… Well, Rob managed to tell us…..
 “You really want to know about Razzmatazz?, Well I can tell you… It was f**king crap!!”
-(In a heavy northern accent).
 I have to admit, I couldn’t stop laughing, but is it really that bad?… Will we ever know for ourselves?

 In 2013 (10 years after the BIT5 event), we caught up with Rob again at the Play Expo in Manchester, where he recalled a bit more about the game.
 One of the screens was based on a pirate ship, and another screen on a Escher style staircase.
 What you had to do is still unknown, and this was a little more about the game than we knew before.

 Originally, Rob had offered the possibility that he still had the game on a tape somewhere in his collection.
 After some negotiations with Mat Allen, Rob searched in his collection and tried to find the tape.
-Sadly Rob couldn’t find any trace of the game.
+Sadly Rob couldn’t find any trace of the game at all.

-In 2011, thanks to some fantastic research work by Hedning, we can confirm that the game was to be a licenced game based on the ITV childrens show of the same name ….
+In 2011, thanks to some fantastic research work by Hedning, there was reports that the game was to be a licenced game based on the ITV childrens show of the same name ….
 Hedning found the reason why in Popular Computing Weekly 6-12 Sept 1984:

 “Weetabix acts against Ubik

 TYNESIDE company Ubik’s game Paranoid Pete will not now be appearing in the shops.
 Weetabix complained that the characters portrayed in the game resembled its own ‘Weetabix men’ used in advertising too closely.